marcoaam/Boris-Bikes-Model/README.md

 ### Classes

 I started with the simplest class that is the Bike class and then worked up from there to more complex classes.

+### Testing

+All the tests are being executed with real objects instead of mocks at the moment.